aviarytech/didcomm/packages/didcomm-core/README.md

 # `didcomm-core`

-Core protocols and methods for didcomm messaging
+Core protocols and methods for didcomm messaging.